 How to Make a Redstone Clock in Minecraft

 Minecraft Clock Redstone: To construct a clock using Redstone put the three pieces of a kind in a square with two blocks between them.
-Then, dig a hole in one of the spaces in between three of the blocks.
+Dan, dig a hole in one of the spaces in between three of the blocks.

 After that, put the remainder of your blocks in the holes, and place torches over the three blocks that were originally in the hole.
 Put Redstone dust over the blocks grounded.